ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-06-aws-sysops-data-management.md

 Deleting an RDS instance deletes ALL the automated backups... but not the manual ones. -=>>"I acknowledge that upon instance deletion, automated backups, including system snapshots and point-in-time recovery, will no longer be available."

+A backup retention period of zero days will disable automated backups for this DB Instance.

 ### Multi-AZ failover
 A multi-AZ failover process is key in the event of an AZ failure but is NOT a scaling solution.
 Multi-AZ systems are setup within the same region - that would be obvious from the name.